Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 The Single vs Multi-Channel Simulator models the diversification question.
 Running all spend through one channel is risky but efficient.
 Spreading across five channels reduces risk but increases management overhead and dilutes expertise.
 The simulator identifies the optimal number of channels based on your budget size and team capacity.

 The Single Channel Risk Simulator quantifies what happens when your primary channel breaks.
-If 70% of your leads come from Google Ads and your account gets suspended (it happens more than people admit), what’s the revenue impact?
+If 70% of your leads come from Google Ads and your account gets suspended — it happens more than people admit — what is the revenue impact?
 The simulator models recovery time and revenue loss to justify investment in channel diversification.

-The Omnichannel vs Focused Strategy Simulator takes this further by comparing the ROI of broad presence across many channels versus deep investment in 2-3 high-performing channels.
+The Omnichannel vs Focused Strategy Simulator compares the ROI of broad presence across many channels versus deep investment in two to three high-performing channels.
 For budgets under Rs 5L per month, focused beats omnichannel almost every time.

 The 90-Day Growth Sprint Simulator models concentrated burst spending over a quarter.
 Growth sprints work when you have a validated channel and want to capture market share quickly.
-They fail when you’re still experimenting.
+They fail when you are still experimenting.
 The simulator distinguishes between the two by requiring baseline metrics before projecting sprint outcomes.

 The Full-Funnel Investment Model maps budget allocation across awareness, consideration, and conversion stages.
 Most companies over-invest in bottom-funnel conversion and under-invest in top-funnel awareness, creating a pipeline that runs dry every quarter.